Welcome to Pledgeme!

 Sarah is a champion of clear communication, good data, and authenticity.
-She manages our marketing activities and helps with product management.
+She manages our product and tech.
 A practitioner of what she calls “deep craft” she knows how to make a great many things from scratch without the use of modern tools.
-Sarah can be found in her workshop making elaborate costumes when she’s not managing the marketing for PledgeMe.
+Sarah can be found in her workshop making elaborate costumes when she’s not managing the tech for PledgeMe.

 Chief Bacon Sizzler